IshitaBadole/hri-goal-inference/README.md

 A ROS2-based system for inferring robot goals through trajectory analysis and clustering in simulated indoor environments.

+Use this project to:
+- Have various people teleop a virtual robot in a Webots simulated world for different scenarios and log the trajectories into a csv file.
+- Run a clustering algorithm to infer goals from the recorded trajectory and visualise the world and the trajectory with goals followed in that world.

 # System Requirements
 - MacOS system
 - [Install Webots](https://cyberbotics.com/doc/guide/installation-procedure#from-the-installation-file) (R2022b recommended)